 Pros

-- Be uniquely positioned to offer clinical expertise in a sea of techie and engineer types.
+- You’re uniquely positioned to offer clinical expertise in a sea of techie and engineer types

 Cons

-- You may wind up working long hours, or traveling quite a bit.
-This is more common in smaller, startup type companies.
+- You may wind up working long hours, or traveling quite a bit, depending on your role

-- You might need to take some non-clinical courses to learn additional skills you’ll need on the job.
+- You might need to take some upskilling courses to learn additional skills you’ll need on the job

 Check out the spotlights below to learn more about therapists who’ve gone into tech roles!